alick/easycal/README.txt

-This is EasyCal, an appealing and easy-to-use calendar app as an Chrome extension or a Firefox addon.
+This is !EasyCal, an appealing and easy-to-use calendar app as an Chrome extension or a Firefox addon.
 You can install it right at [https://chrome.google.com/webstore/detail/jigbmbnnlofcabgibnakoocachndoifm Chrome Webstore].

-EasyCal aims at erasing the pain when you use some other calendar software.
+!EasyCal aims at erasing the pain when you use some other calendar software.
 You need fewer clicks and typing to manage your schedule with easycal.